Jacky720/Mathtown/README.md

 * Most anything with quests (My current objective is to resolve this.)
 * Allow you to buy Decorations.
 * That's it, but the Quests thing is a biggie.

+## 11/10

+Great news!
+You can now buy decorations- for a price, of course.